 Finally, Georgetown offers a variety of institutional resources that support research and teaching that is of interest to our PhD students.
 The Mortara Center for International Studies advances the study of all aspects of international affairs.
 The Berkley Center for Religion, Peace, and World Affairs explores the role of religion in relations between states, communities, and peoples.
 The Center for Peace and Security Studies is a forum for research at the nexus of theory and practice in international security.

 In short, Georgetown’s Department of Government is quickly establishing itself as a leading place to pursue a doctorate in the field of international relations.
 We have a diverse and distinguished faculty that is eager to train the next generation of scholars of international relations.
 We hope you will join us.

-The Department of Government also offers joint M.A./Ph.D. programs with the Graduate Public Policy Institute, Security Studies, German and European Studies, Latin American Studies, Eurasian-Russian-East European Studies, Arab Studies, and the Georgetown University Law School.
+The Department of Government also offers joint Masters/Ph.D. programs in Public Policy, Security Studies, German and European Studies, Latin American Studies, Eurasian-Russian-East European Studies, Arab Studies, and the Georgetown University Law School.
 In addition, it also offers Master’s degree in International Law and Government.
 Taking into account the Department, the School of Foreign Service, the Graduate Public Policy Program, and the Law School, Georgetown has an exceptionally distinguished, diverse, and large group of faculty in international relations, with an unusual blend of theoretical interests and practical policy experience.

 Please see the Graduate Handbook for more details about our doctoral program, including requirements, courses, and faculty.
 Admissions information can be found here.
 Should any specific questions about the program remain, you may contact the Field Chair or our Graduate Program Officer.